ipdk-io/networking-recipe/setup/building-es2k-stratum-deps.md

 The build script for the Stratum dependencies is in the `setup` directory.

-TThe source code for the dependencies is not part of the distribution.
+The source code for the dependencies is not part of the distribution.
 It is downloaded by the build script.

 ## 4. Building the Host Dependencies